choojs/nanocomponent/README.md

 Runs a `_render` function whenever arguments changed according to an `_update` function.
 If the `_update` function determines an update is needed, a newly `_render`ed bel element is calculated and then [`nanomorph`][nm]ed onto the children nodes of the last render.
 After the first render, a `_proxy` element is always returned.
 When the component is removed from the live DOM tree, all internal proxy and element references are deleted.

-## Features
-- makes rendering elements _very fast™_
-- implemented in only a few lines
-- only uses native DOM methods
-- Class based components, which offer a great place to store methods for re-use.

 ## Usage